Competing Bandits in Time Varying Matching Markets: INTRODUCTION

-We study an extension of the competing bandits problem where the underlying unknown preferences of the participants can be time varying.
-While Liu et al (2020) study the competing bandits framework, they assume that the participants' preferences are time invariant.
+{\bf Contribution}: We study an extension of the competing bandits problem where the underlying unknown preferences of the participants can be time varying.
+While \cite{liu2020competing} study the competing bandits framework, they assume that the participants' preferences are fixed in time.
 This may not be realistic, given that the participants' preferences are not likely to be stationary.
-We present a novel competing bandits algorithm that can account for the time variations of the participants underlying preferences.
-Our strategy is based on a widely used approach to handle time variations in bandit problems, the {\it restart strategy}.
-Here, the central idea is to restart a base algorithm designed for the static version of the problem periodically.
-The key difference with our algorithm is the fact that there are multiple competing agents learning parallelly and competing with each other in a matching market scenario.
-Our key contribution is the design of the algorithm for handling time variations in the competitive matching market setting.
-The key idea is to let each participant learn independently similar to Liu et al (2020), but restart their learning modules periodically to account for the time variations.
-We refer to our algorithm as {\it restart competing bandits} algorithm.
-Specifically, our algorithm employs competing UCB type bandit learning algorithm as the base algorithm for each player, with a restart that is carried out simultaneously.
-We show that, with our approach, each agent incurs a regret of {\(\widetilde{O}(L_T^{1/2}T^{1/2})\)} where \(T\) is the time horizon and \(L_T\) captures the underlying change in preference in \(T\) rounds.
+In this work, we present algorithms and guarantees for the scenario where the participants' preferences can be time variant.
+While \cite{ghosh2022decentralized} study the same problem for a serial dictatorship preference structure and smoothly varying preferences, {\it the methodology we propose can handle any type of preference structure and any type of variation, and is also very efficient at the same time}.
+This is our key contribution to this line of work.
+We show that, with our approach, each agent can incur a regret of {\(\widetilde{O}(L_T^{1/2}T^{1/2})\)}, where \(T\) is the number of rounds and \(L_T\) is the number of changes in the preference ordering over the \(T\) rounds across all the participants, matching the optimal regret rates for single-agent bandit learning \citep{auer2019adaptively}.